Top 20 digital tools to work smarter and grow faster

 9. Hootsuite

-Hootsuite is a social media management platform that lets you manage multiple social media channels.
+Hootsuite is a social media management platform that lets you run multiple social media channels.
 It unifies social media strategy and outputs for a business within one platform, building your audience engagement and gathering key insights.
 Businesses will benefit from the organisation and structure it brings to this process.

 Hootsuite supports social network integrations for Twitter, Facebook, Instagram, LinkedIn, Google+ and YouTube.
 Customising the dashboard can save a huge amount of time compared to running multiple social accounts individually.
 The platform offers free 30-day trials and a range of paid plans, escalating in cost and sophistication.